Logotype for Great-West Lifeco Inc

 Investor Day 2025 summary

-• Portfolio now consists of four at-scale business segments, each executing clear strategies to unlock value and drive long-term growth, with a willingness to exit businesses lacking leadership potential and redeploy capital to higher-growth opportunities.
+• Portfolio now consists of four at-scale business segments, each executing clear strategies to unlock value and drive long-term growth, with a focus on market leadership and disciplined capital allocation.

-• Introduced a new capital generation objective: generating capital in excess of 80% of base earnings, supporting strong dividend payout and reinvestment capacity.
+• Introduced a new capital generation objective: generating capital in excess of 80% of base earnings, up from 70-75% over the past five years.

-• Empower (U.S.): Targeting double-digit base earnings growth, leveraging retirement leadership, expanding into personal wealth, and focusing on the mass affluent segment.
+• US segment (Empower) targets double-digit earnings growth, leveraging retirement leadership and expanding into personal wealth, with a focus on the mass affluent market and operational efficiency through automation and AI.

 • All segments emphasize capital-efficient growth, high base capital generation (80–90% for Canada and Europe, 60–80% for CRS), and increasing base ROE.